sciencemath/sciencemath/README.md

 - 📚 I make it a point to learn something new about programming and mathematics every day.
 - 💪🏻 I maintain a daily gym routine to keep both my body and mind active.
 - 🧘🏻 Maintaining a clear and positive mindset daily is of utmost importance to me.
+- ✈️ Attended college in Santa Monica, California; currently residing in Florida.

 <!--
 **sciencemath/sciencemath** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Hereare some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...